FAQ for the SRJC Veterinary Technician Program

 1) Complete a full-time AVMA approved program.
 A list of these programs can be found at http://www.vmb.ca.gov/applicants/schl_lst.shtml with the closest options being in the Sacramento or East Bay areas.

 2) The second route is to already be a RVT in another state with a certain minimum level of workplace experience.

 3) The third option is the Alternate Route.
 This would include a collection of at least 20 specific semester units such as those offered by the Santa Rosa Junior College as well as a certain minimum number of clinical experience hours all within a 5 year time frame.

 The SRJC Veterinary Technician Program is not intended to be a full time program.
 When taking these classes on the intended on a part time basis (~6 units/semester) students will complete the program in 4 semesters.
 Students of any experience level can be successful in these classes.
 However, after the introductory AnHlt50, all classes were designed to be taken concurrently with employment or volunteerism in a clinical veterinary setting.

 There are some students who have completed the entire certificate program in two semesters or one calendar year.
 However those students are the exception, and not the rule.
 Additionally students who take several classes at once have not had any greater success at finding initial employment in the veterinary field.
 It is not uncommon for novice students to sign up for more than two courses in a semester and fail or drop out of some classes.
 Please see the recommended course sequence before selecting your classes.

 The veterinary technician classes are designed to be taken in a specific sequence.
-The most important consideration is completed AnHlt50 during your first semester.
-The more workplace experience you have, the less critical the order of courses will be on your academic success.
-Students with less than 2 years full time experience should strictly adhere to the recommended course sequence.
-Please take careful notice of this intended sequence for the Veterinary Technician Program:
+The most important consideration is completing AnHlt50 during your first semester.
+The more workplace experience you have, the less critical the order of courses will be to your academic success.
+Students with less than 1 year of full time experience should strictly adhere to the recommended course sequence.

 Recommended Course Sequence: